rks101/healthy4ever/README.md

 It is good if you know your body well.
 You may be living in a perfect healthy body and you may be doing yoga, exercises, walk or running, cycling, swimming, etc. to stay fit.
 That's good!
 It is also important to know something about our eyes, neck, back, spine, hands, heart, etc.

-Note:- Do not worry while you read the pages below.
-Just be aware of something like this exists.
+Note:- Do not worry or get stressed while you read the pages below.
+Just be aware of something like this exists in biology or our human anatomy books.

 [What the spine is made up of](https://www.spineuniverse.com/sites/default/files/imagecache/gallery-large/wysiwyg_imageupload/3998/2020/03/03/segments_spine_labeled_shutterstock_534669922.jpg) and [spine anatomy videos](https://www.spine-health.com/video/cervical-muscle-anatomy-animation)